-- Develop theoretical and substantive background necessary to understand, interpret, and explain complex global issues with a gender lens.
+- Develop theoretical and substantive background necessary to understand, explain, and respond to complex global issues with a gender lens.

-Students interested in the GPS Certificate should contact Sarah Rutherford at firstname.lastname@example.org.
+Students interested in the GPS Certificate can contact the Certificate Program Advisor, Dr. Robert Nagel, at firstname.lastname@example.org for more information.